NEET Exam - Strategies- What to do on day of Exam?

 After easy questions, mid-level questions to be attempted.
-In case, you have time, you can revisit for the difficult questions at the end or just leave difficult question.
+In case, you have time, you can revisit the difficult questions at the end or just leave the difficult question.

-Objective is not to get negative marking in Easy questions as these are sure questions.
-The chances of negative marking is high in Mid-level and difficult questions at the same time these questions take more time to solve.
+The objective is not to get negative marking in Easy questions as these are sure questions.
+The chances of negative marking are high in Mid-level and difficult questions at the same time these questions take more time to solve.
 Students can solve easy question in 30-45 secs thereby saving time for mid-level question and also spare time for planning easily.

 5. Rough Work: Student’s most neglected area.
-They do rough work in shabby unreadable manner and then waste time.
-Rough work must be neat and clean with identification of question number with rough work.
-If you start working on question and then leave mid-way, you should be able to start solving from that point and not from start again once you revisit .
+They do rough work in the shabby unreadable manner and then waste time.
+Rough work must be neat and clean with the identification of question number with rough work.
+If you start working on the question and then leave mid-way, you should be able to start solving from that point and not from start again once you revisit.
 This will avoid wastage of time by duplication.
-At the end of paper, with limited time such partially solved answers will surely help.
+At the end of the paper, with limited time such partially solved answers will surely help.